justeslam/offsec2/notes/windows_enumeration.md

 # Get the path of the process
 # Sensitive information may be stored in meeting notes, configuration files, or onboarding documents.
 With the information we gathered in the situational awareness process, we can make educated guesses on where to find such files.
 > Get-ChildItem -Path C:\xampp -Include *.txt,*.ini -File -Recurse -ErrorAction SilentlyContinue
-> Get-ChildItem -Path C:\ -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx,*kdbx,SYSTEM,SAM,ntds.dit -File -Recurse -ErrorAction SilentlyContinue
+> Get-ChildItem -Path C:\ -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx,*.log,*kdbx,SYSTEM,SAM,SECURITY,ntds.dit -File -Recurse -ErrorAction SilentlyContinue
-> Get-ChildItem -Path C:\ -Include SYSTEM,SAM,ntds.dit -File -Recurse -ErrorAction SilentlyContinue
+> Get-ChildItem -Path C:\ -Include SYSTEM,SAM,SECURITY,ntds.dit -File -Recurse -ErrorAction SilentlyContinue
 # If you get access to the machine through another user, then restart the file search, as permissions may have changed
 > Get-ChildItem -Path C:\ -Filter ".git" -Recurse -Force -ErrorAction SilentlyContinue # to discover .git or any folder in c:\
 > Get-ChildItem -Path C:\ -Include local.txt,proof.txt -File -Recurse -ErrorAction SilentlyContinue | type # Great, but only for CTFs, probably shouldn't get used to it
 > findstr /spin “password” *.* # find all files with the word "password" in them
+> findstr /i /s "pass*" *.txt
 > Get-History
 > (Get-PSReadlineOption).HistorySavePath
 > LOOK IN THE EVENT VIEWER FOR PASSWORDS # should go to Event Viewer → Events from Script Block Logging are in Application and Services → Microsoft → Windows → PowerShell → Operational then search more .
 Apply filter for 4104 events , should appear in top 5